ishabeena/retailstorediscountcalc/README.md

 # retailstorediscountcalc
 -This is a maven project.
 Import project into Eclipse as Maven project.
+This requires java 8 to compile and run.
 -This application takes the bill which contains the list of items and computes the net amount after computing discount based on customer rules.

 -To run the application run RetailStoreDiscountCalcTest.java